madhu-1999/Interviews/AWS/AWS Global Infrastructure.md

 ```
 # Terminology
 >[!info]+
->**Bandwidth**: Amount of data that can be transmitted over the network in a given period of time.
+>**Bandwidth**: Maximum amount of data that can be **theoretically** transmitted over the network in a given period of time.
 Ex: 100 Mbps.
->***Note***: High bandwidth does not imply guarantee faster speed due to other factors such as network congestion,  and quality of your connection.
+>***Note***: High bandwidth does not imply guarantee faster speed due to other factors such as network congestion, and quality of your connection. **Throughput** tells you the actual amount of data being transmitted over the network in a given period of time.
 >**Fully redundant network**: System of duplicate hardware components, software and connections designed to prevent power outages and maintain continuous operation even when failures occur.
 >	1.  **Hardware Redundancy:** Involves duplicating physical components like servers, routers, switches, power supplies, and storage systems.
 >	2. **Software Redundancy:** Uses multiple applications on different servers or virtual instances to provide backups and load balancing capabilities.